-The abscence of a spleen implies the lack of a filtration function for bacteria, especially for encapsulated bacteria (pneumococci, meningococci, and hemophilus influenzae type B).
+The absence of a spleen implies the lack of a filtration function for bacteria, especially for encapsulated bacteria (pneumococci, meningococci, and Hemophilus influenzae type B).
 The result is a lifelong increased risk of sepsis.
-Physicians dread the OPSI syndrome (overwhelming post-splenectomy infection) which can lead within a few hours to a septicaemia, caused by pathogenic bacteria getting into the bloodstream, with severe general symptoms and eventually leads to death.
+Physicians dread the OPSI syndrome (overwhelming post-splenectomy infection) which can lead within a few hours to a septicemia, caused by pathogenic bacteria getting into the bloodstream, with severe general symptoms and eventually leads to death.

 A prophylactic vaccination against the mentioned bacteria is therefore advisable for asplenic patients and should be repeated every five years.
 In addition, an annual vaccination against influenza is important for prophylaxis.
 If fever or chills should suddenly set in, an early use of antibiotics is indicated.
 It is crucial that asplenic patients receive an emergency card from their doctor so that first responders or other doctors may be informed about the immune disorder.